6 Tips To Boost Your Immune System

 If you are working in an office from 9-5 most days of the week, then most likely you need a supplement of Vitamin D. The best food sources of natural Vitamin D are egg yolks, fatty fish such as salmon and mackerel, organ meats, and some mushrooms.
 However, keep in mind that it's tough to get enough vitamin D in the winter from food sources alone.

-Natural Vitamin D from either cod liver oil and/or an oil-based D3 supplement are the best options in my opinion for the times of the year you’re not getting enough sun.
-I take a Vitamin D3 supplement from Athletic Greens almost daily.
+Natural Vitamin D from either cod liver oil and/or an oil-based D3 supplement are the best options in my opinion for the times of the year you're not getting enough sun.

 Garlic is one of the most potent of all superfoods!
 Not only does garlic go back thousands of years for treatment of sickness, but recent studies back up the legendary claims for garlic boosting your immune system.